 Home equity loans have a lot of appeal: Your interest rates are typically fairly low since you are using your home as collateral to secure the loan, and you can often access a larger amount than you could with an unsecured personal loan or a credit card, for instance.
 You typically have the flexibility to use the loan for any purpose.

 If you can find an unsecured loan, with favorable terms that don’t require you to use your home or something else of value as collateral, it's always worth a look.

 Any parting advice for homeowners interested in taking out a loan to tackle home projects?

 I want homeowners to remember that at the end of the day, it’s important to be the most responsible borrower you can be.
 Ideally you want to make sure you have a shot at boosting the value of your house by at least as much as you're borrowing.
 So if your roof is crumbling or your kitchen is a relic from the '70s, you're probably going to see a good return on your investment, but the more taste-specific you get, that might not be the case.

 Saundra Latham is a writer for The Simple Dollar, one of the web's top personal finance blogs, where she has researched loans, insurance, small-business products, and other financial topics.
 She has also written in-depth buying guides for ConsumerSearch.com.
 A former news editor, she holds a master's in communication from Ohio State University.

 What home project would you tackle with a Home Improvement Loan from Amplify?
 With favorable terms, Amplify’s Homeowner Express Loans are unsecured loans with a low rate that you can use for anything at all.
-Also available as a line of credit, they can be used to finance expenditures like home improvements, moving expenses or even debt consolidation.
+They can be used to finance expenditures like home improvements, moving expenses or even debt consolidation.